| |

 |

+The torsional spring rate has the relationship of (OD^4-ID^4) so you can compare easily; ID of a solid bar is zero.
+All other components of the equation are constant to the comparison.
 So a 32mm bar would have a "rate" of 32^4 or 1,048,576 A 32mm x 19mm ID bar would have a "rate" of 1,048,576 minus 19^4 or 1,048,576 - 130,321 or 918,255 which is 88% that of a solid 32mm bar.
 If you take the 918,255 and square root it twice you get the equivalent rate for a solid bar or 30.96mm.
 Also, within very small differences of metallurgy all steel exhibits the same modulus of elasticity so a heat treated 4340 rod and junk steel will behave similarly for elasticity/spring rate...the difference being the junk steel will yield/fatigue much more quickly than the heat treated 4340.

-Paul Abbott Weber service specialist www.PerformanceOriented.com Last edited by 1QuickS; 06-02-2014 at 09:22 PM.. |
+__________________ Paul Abbott Weber service specialist www.PerformanceOriented.com Last edited by 1QuickS; 06-02-2014 at 09:22 PM.. | ||

 |